tastydev/weatherDateSync-altv/README.md

 stopWeather // Stop the sync, should only be used if something is broken
 ```
 ```
-startWeather // Stat the Sync, should only be used if something is broken
+startWeather // Start the Sync, should only be used if something is broken
 ```
 ```
 currentTemp //Prints the current temperature in Celsius (Useless currently)